Kairarau Matū Koiora

 - knowledge of biology, chemistry and statistics

 - knowledge of chemicals and their effects on living things

 - skills in performing experiments and operating scientific equipment

 - skills in researching, as well as interpreting and analysing research results

 - maths and computer skills

 - skills in writing grant proposals and funding applications.

 Biochemists working at a senior level may also need team management skills.

 - usually work regular business hours but may work evenings or overtime to meet project deadlines

 - usually work in laboratories and offices, but some may work in the field collecting samples or performing field trials

 - may travel locally and overseas to attend workshops and conferences

-- may be exposed to dangerous chemicals, diseases and body fluids, but only in carefully controlled and well-regulated facilities.
+- may be exposed to hazardous chemicals, diseases and body fluids, but only in carefully controlled and well-regulated facilities.